What is a Baby sleep consultant?

 At Peppy we only work with baby sleep consultants who have undertaken an extensive program of accredited training, are referred by their peers and have the appropriate insurance.

-We require all Peppy Baby Sleep consultants to commit to working within the principles outlined in the Peppy Sleep coach charter (need link to pdf).
+We require all Peppy Baby Sleep consultants to commit to working within the principles outlined in the Peppy Baby Sleep Consultant Charter.

-To be on the Peppy platform, we require practitioners to provide proof of ID, current professional indemnity insurance and a signed copy of the Peppy Baby Sleep Coach charter.
+To be on the Peppy platform, we require practitioners to provide proof of ID, current professional indemnity insurance and a signed copy of the Peppy Baby Sleep Consultant Charter.

 Why should I work with a baby sleep consultant?